English original

 Terminal loop

 A small unidirectional turnover loop at an end of a line with or without stations.
-Example: Paris.
+Examples: New York, Paris.

 A circular pattern in a metro network which cannot be circled by trains.
-Examples occur in almost every metro system, e.g. lines 2 and 6 in Paris.
-False circles are not being discussed here.
+Occurs many times in almost every metro system.

 Usability

-Moreover, the relatively large number of metro rings currently proposed or under construction seems to prove that circle lines are still a good option to enhance the usability of an existing metro network.
-Only two cities, Hamburg and Vienna, have given up circular operation by splitting former circle lines into parts currently served by separate lines (Hamburg is going to correct its mistake after 42 years).
+The relatively large number of metro rings currently proposed or under construction also proves that circle lines are a good option to enhance the usability of existing metro networks.
+Only two cities, Hamburg and Vienna, have once given up circular operation by splitting former circle lines into parts later served by separate lines (Hamburg corrected its mistake 42 years later).
+The temporary disjunction of the ring line in Berlin was caused by the city's division during the Cold War.

-When a ring is shared among different metro lines, this can be unsatisfactory in terms of operation and traffic, as delays can be introduced from the branches and accumulate along the endless route [3].
+A ring shared among branched metro lines can be unsatisfactory in terms of operation and traffic, as delays can be introduced from the branches and accumulate along the endless route [3].
 Isolated circle lines, however, can be very reliable: Moscow's metro operators use the Circle Line as a test bed for new signalling and trains because it is has the most reliable schedule of all lines [7].

 Example of a circle-radial network: Moscow 2003.